Komrod/bootstrap-Formz/README.md

 ### Image

-An input to show and modify an image
+An field to show and modify an image

 *Parameters*:
 - label: text on the label column (default empty)